 - Scoring: Each applicant will be scored based on these criteria:

 - Interviews: Selected applicants will be invited for interviews.
 We conduct interviews in September and October.

 - Decision: The Advanced Heart Failure and Transplant Cardiology Fellowship will contact selected candidates individually; we do not participate in the National Resident Matching Program.

 About Our Facility

-Fellows rotate primarily at the Minneapolis Heart Institute and at HCMC two leading hospitals in Minneapolis to experience firsthand the day-to-day operations of a major public hospital and a privately-owned cardiology practice.
+Fellows rotate at Hennepin Healthcare and the Minneapolis Heart Institute to experience firsthand the day-to-day operations of a major public hospital and a privately-owned cardiology practice.